rggr/capella/README.md

 ```

 ## Configuration
-capella uses an environment variable based configuration file named `capella.env`.
-Currently the
+capella uses an environment variable based configuration file named `capella.env`. capella expects
+this file to be in the same directory as the binary.
+Currently the necessary configuration values
-necessary configuration values needed are as follows:
+needed are as follows:

 ```sh
 # The connection string for the graphite host.
 It includes an IP address as well as a port.